Serving West Palm Beach, Delray Beach, Boca Raton, Boynton Beach and Surrounding Areas

 - When not working, do you spend less than half of your time with your partner?
 Not a good sign.
 Please, seek expert help now!

 - LGBT relationships frequently present greater and/or different challenges.
 The warning signs above, however, still usually apply.

 Relationship Counseling and Marriage Counseling Myths and Facts

-Some things that “everybody” knows about relationship therapy and marriage counseling are in fact just myths:
+Some things that “everybody” knows about couples therapy and marriage counseling are just myths:

 - Myth: A serious couples problem, marriage problem, or relationship issue can be solved only after intense marriage counseling, relationship counseling, or couples therapy lasting months or years.
 Most relationship issues can be solved only by carefully tracing them back to a client’s childhood and youth.
 It’s essential to gain a deep understanding of the root causes.
 If a problem was years in the making, then it may take years to find a solution.

 - Fact: If time and money were of no concern, then it might be interesting to probe your life history and upbringing.
 But there is no evidence that digging up ancient or recent history actually makes problems go away.
 The truth is that spending a short time creating natural solutions is much more effective (and much less expensive) than spending a long time analyzing problems.
 A good couples counselor need not understand all the factors that contributed to your current problems in order to help you to identify solutions.
 If you saw a man drowning, would you jump in the water (to better understand his problem) or throw him a lifeline (to help him create a solution)?
 Does it matter how he ended up in the water?
 This kind of thinking results in practical and enduring solutions in just a handful of sessions.
 And it feels so rewarding and natural while you’re doing it, so it’s self-motivating.
 When my clients have created effective solutions, they know when they no longer need therapy, and that usually requires just a few sessions.
 Best of all, the solutions you create will be effective & long-lasting.